Mark Zuckerberg Talks Steve Stephens: Facebook AI Will Detect Content Similar To Facebook Killer

 — Fox News (@FoxNews) April 17, 2017

-Osofsky’s added that the company could do better in moderation of the content being shared.
-He says artificial intelligence and new policies governing how videos are shared could present solutions to the issue and hat Facebook will try to speed up its current review process.
+Osofsky added that the company could do better in moderation of the content being shared.
+He says artificial intelligence and new policies governing how videos are shared could present solutions to the issue and that Facebook will try to speed up its current review process.

 [Featured Image by Eric Risberg/AP Images]